Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Results and discussion

 Typical configurations of the system at different stages of its melting process are shown in Fig. \ref{fig:snaps_tau2}, illustrating how the expansion of the crystal depends on the relaxation time $\tau$.
-At low values of $\tau$, like $\tau=0.04\tau_d$ with $\tau_d$ the diffusion time of the colloids (Fig. \ref{fig:snaps_tau2}b), the crystal rapidly expands into a dilute crystalline structure before eventually melting.
+At low values of $\tau$, like $\tau=0.04\tau_d$ with $\tau_d$ the diffusion time of the colloids (Fig. \ref{fig:snaps_tau2}(b)), the crystal rapidly expands into a dilute crystalline structure before eventually melting.
 In this regime, the charging mechanism responds almost instantaneously, so its time dependence is minimal.
-At longer relaxation times, $\tau = 4\tau_d$ (Fig. \ref{fig:snaps_tau2}d), the expansion proceeds much slower.
+At longer relaxation times, $\tau = 4\tau_d$ (Fig. \ref{fig:snaps_tau2}(d)), the expansion proceeds much slower.
 After a time of $t = 8 \tau_d$, a dense FCC crystal still coexists with a surrounding dilute fluid phase.
 In contrast, for a short relaxation time of $\tau = 0.04 \tau_d$, a large portion of the simulation box is already occupied by a dilute crystalline structure at the same time point.

 Two main factors contribute to the stability of the crystal.
 The first arises from the relaxation dynamics within the dense region.
 Due to diffusion, particles tend to move on average from dense to dilute regions.
 Since the range of repulsion increases as the local density decreases, this can trigger a feedback loop that drives rapid crystal expansion.
 However, when the relaxation time $\tau$ is large, this feedback loop is suppressed because the particles have not yet adjusted to their new chemical environment.
-In other words, for small values of $\tau$, the particles closely follow the light blue curves in Fig. \ref{fig:cube_multi_figure_1}a and Fig. \ref{fig:cube_multi_figure_1}b.
-In contrast, for large $\tau$, particles can effectively take a variety of paths through parameter space---spanning $Z^*\lambda_b/a$, $\tilde{\kappa}a$, and $\eta$---rather than remaining on an instantaneous response curve.
+In other words, for small values of $\tau$, the particles closely follow the light blue curves in Fig. \ref{fig:cube_multi_figure_1}(a) and Fig. \ref{fig:cube_multi_figure_1}(b).
+In contrast, for large $\tau$, particles can effectively take a variety of paths through parameter space---spanning $Z^*\lambda_b/a$, $\tilde{\kappa}a$, and $\eta$---rather than remaining on an instantaneous response curve. { This point is illustrated in Appendix D, where we study the time evolution of the charge and screening length of particles initially at the exterior and in the interior of the superheated crystal.}